-Obama Energy, Environmental Officials Land at Latham
+No Book of Business?
+No Problem!

 Top News

-- Drinker Enters Dallas as Sedgwick Sheds 40 Lawyers in Texas, New Jersey

-- Goodwin Procter Snags Freshfields Litigation Leader in NY
+- New Goodwin Procter Partner a Transgender Trailblazer in Big Law

 Columnists and Blogs